arkency/posts/posts/2023-01-27-first-class-json-b-handling-in-rails-event-store.md

 As you noticed, the configuration is pretty simple, we expect both serializer and deserializer to respond to `call` and accept single argument with value.

+Primitive types like `String` or `Integer` require no serialization, original value will be passed.
+It also won't be deserialized on read.

 If you're curious how `PreserveTypes` transformation is implemented, feel free to look at the [source code](https://github.com/RailsEventStore/rails_event_store/blob/2e5c3ab33e60696f207d52f690ae06cc6bb44fdc/ruby_event_store/lib/ruby_event_store/mappers/transformation/preserve_types.rb#L6).

 ## Quirks